jgromes/LoRaLib/README.md

 ---

-DISCLAIMER: This library is provided 'AS IS'.
-See `license.txt` for details.
+**DISCLAIMER: This library is provided 'AS IS'.
+See `license.txt` for details.**

 This library enables easy long range communaction with SX127x family of LoRa modules.
 It was designed to be used with LoRenz Rev.B shields.
-However, they are not required and this library can be used with any LoRa module, as long as it is based on of the Semtech LoRa chips.
+However, they are not required and this library can be used with any LoRa module, as long as it is based on of the supported LoRa chips.

 Currently supported chips:
 * SX1272 and SX1273
 * SX1278, SX1276, SX1277 and SX1279
+* RFM95, RFM96, RFM97 and RFM98

 Currently supported platforms:
 * All Arduino AVR boards (tested on Uno and Mega)